-The shady arcades, or portici, of the Italian city of Bologna came as a welcome relief, first from the torrid sun and then, when I returned to the city four weeks later, the torrential rain.
+The portici or shady arcades of the Italian city of Bologna came as a welcome relief; first from the torrid sun and then, when I returned to the city four weeks later, the torrential rain.

 I was passing through Bologna on my way to and from Southern Tuscany.
-To be more exact, to Castell’Azarra, an hour’s drive southwest from Chiusi train station.
+To be more exact, to Castell’Azzara, an hour’s drive southwest from Chiusi train station.

 Bologna is a small city – just a bit smaller than Florence.
 The central train station is an eight-minute monorail ride from the airport and an 18-minute walk to my hotel, the three-star Hotel Accademia, on the edge of the university district.

 Just like Bordeaux, you can walk the whole town.
 And, like Bordeaux, the cobbled streets are unfriendly to the wheelie suitcase, especially when, on my return, I was trailing 23 kilos (500 pounds) behind me.

 Bologna – La Rossa, La Dotta, La Grassa